Snowplant

 In any case, I suggest calling the National Forest that your trip begins in to avoid confusion about permitting policies, trailhead permit boxes, and permits that cross multiple administrative units, all to make sure you can get the permit you need for your trip without hassle or undue delays at the trail head the day you want to depart.

-Oh, and although the Meiss Country Roadless Area does not require permits they do require Fire Permits, even for camp stoves.
+Oh, and although the Meiss Country Roadless Area does not require backpacking permits they do require Fire Permits, even for camp stoves.

 Exiting the Tahoe Basin South through the Carson Gap puts us into the Carson Pass Management Area of the El Dorado National Forest on both the Tahoe to Yosemite and the Pacific Crest Trail routes.
-The Mokelumne Wilderness also begins here, but many cut-outs make this wilderness boundary very complicated.
-Starting Southbound trips into, or from the Carson Pass Management Area requires you get your permit at the Carson Pass Cabin.
+The Mokelumne Wilderness also begins here, but many cut-outs make the Eastern edge of this wilderness boundary along the PCT route very complicated.

 Tahoe to Yosemite South of Carson Pass

-On the Tahoe to Yosemite Trail we exit the Carson Pass Management Area when we pass Southbound by Fourth of July Lake on our way down to Summit City Creek.
+On the Tahoe to Yosemite Trail we exit the Carson Pass Management Area just past Fourth of July Lake on our Southbound hike down to Summit City Creek.
 From Fourth of July Lake we remain in the El Dorado National Forest administered section of the Mokelumne Wilderness until we cross the North Mokelumne River at Camp Irene.
-At Camp Irene we are crossing into the Stanislaus National Forest administered section of the Mokelumne Wilderness.
+Crossing the North Mokelumne River at Camp Irene marks our passage into the sliver of the Mokelumne Wilderness administered by the Stanislaus National Forest.

 Thus short-distance backpacking trips Southbound out of the Carson Pass to Lake Alpine or Ebbetts Pass will require permits from the El Dorado National Forest at the Carson Pass Cabin.
-Northbound hikers out of Lake Alpine or Ebbetts Pass on Highway 4 will pick up their permits from the Calaveras Ranger District of the Stanislaus National Forest.

 Pacific Crest Trail